 Reportable Transactions.
-Under Treasury regulations, if a shareholder recognizes a loss with respect to a Fund's Shares of \$2 million or more for an individual shareholder or \$10 million or more for a corporate shareholder (or certain greater amounts over a combination of years), the shareholder must file with the IRS a disclosure statement on Form 8886.
-The fact that a loss is reportable under these regulations does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
-Shareholders should consult their tax advisors to determine the applicability of these regulations in light of their individual circumstances.
+Under U.S. Treasury Regulations, if a shareholder recognizes a loss with respect to the Fund's Shares of certain threshold amounts, the shareholder must file with the IRS a disclosure statement on Form 8886.
+The fact that a loss is reportable under these Treasury Regulations does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
+Shareholders should consult their own tax advisors to determine the applicability of these regulations in light of their individual circumstances.

 Shares Purchased through Tax-Qualified Plans.
 Special tax rules apply to investments through defined contribution plans and other tax-qualified plans.
-Shareholders should consult their tax advisers to determine the suitability of shares of the Fund as an investment through such plans, and the precise effect of an investment on their particular tax situation.
+Shareholders should consult their own tax advisors to determine the suitability of Shares as an investment through such plans, and the precise effect of an investment on their particular tax situation.

-If you invest in the Fund through an IRA or other retirement plan, you should consult with your own tax adviser on the applicable rules for such IRA or retirement plan with respect to plan qualification requirements, limits on contributions and distributions, and required distributions from IRAs and retirement plans.
+If you invest in the Fund through an IRA or other retirement plan, you should consult with your own tax advisor on the applicable rules for such IRA or retirement plan with respect to plan qualification requirements, limits on contributions and distributions, and required distributions from IRAs and retirement plans.
 As an example, there could be tax penalties on distributions from an IRA or retirement plan prior to age 59-1/2.
 Certain minimum distribution requirements may also apply to IRAs or retirement plans.
 Failure to follow these requirements and other applicable requirements may result in significant additional taxes and penalties.
 It is your responsibility to ensure that you comply with these and other requirements.